houseofcat/turbocookedrabbit/README.md

 ```
 The related settings for outages are here:

  * ErrorBuffer is the buffer for the Error channel.
-Important to subscribe to the ChannelPool Error channel some where so it doesn't become blocking.
+Important to subscribe to the ChannelPool Error channel some where so it doesn't become blocking/full.
  * SleepOnErrorInterval is the built in sleep when an error or closed Channel is found.
    * This is the minimum interval waited when rebuilding the ChannelHosts.